ibm-cloud-docs/watsonxdata/retrieval_service.md

 1. Log in to {{site.data.keyword.lakehouse_short}} console.
 1. From the navigation menu, select **Configurations** and click **Retrieval service model** tile.
-1. Under **Retrival service** section, choose one of the following avialble AI models:
+1. Under **Retrival service** section, choose one of the following available AI models:
    - **granite-3-8b-instruct**
    - **llama-3-3-70b-instruct**
    - **gpt-oss-120b**